Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 According to some, this regulation has done nothing to change the negotiation imbalance between platforms and publishers, including the former's ability to unilaterally dictate the terms.\footnote{~318} Even though the regulation imposes some transparency requirements for the main parameters used to classify and categorize content, it does not prevent the noted self-preference processing through which platforms promote their own content.\footnote{~332} Nor has it delivered in terms of fostering transparency in practice.\footnote{~102} The regulation is also limited to relationships between platforms and businesses, excluding the relationships between platforms and their users, which is relevant in terms of content delivery.\footnote{~208} The problems with the outdated e-commerce Directive 2000/31/EC are also well-recognized---in fact, these were among the motivations of the European Commission for introducing the DSA~\citep{Cauffman21, Heldt22}.
 To this end, some also suggested that the e-commerce directive should be extended so that the directive's prohibition of unsolicited email ads would become the norm for all online advertising.\footnote{~859; 2758}

 Finally, a brief reflection is required about the academic research on these issues raised by the respondents.
 The existing research on Big Tech companies and their engagement-based business model is extensive.
 The same applies for research on disinformation.
 No references are required for delivering these points; there are literally hundreds of relevant works on the these topics, including several monographs.

 However, there is no consensus over the societal effects of these; disagreements exist regarding whether recommender systems and algorithmic solutions in general cause political polarization, echo chambers and filter bubbles, hate, radicalization, and related ills.
-According to recent studies, including systematic literature reviews, there exists empirical evidence for the underlying causal claims, but the evidence is still insufficient to draw definite conclusions~~(\citealt{Banaji22, CastanoPulgarin21, Ghayda18, Geissler23, Gowder23, Guess23, Iandoli21, Kubin21, Muhsin22, Ribeiro20, Smith22, Terren21, Tontodimmamma21, Whittaker21}; for non-academic explorations see, e.g., \citealt{TTP23}).
-Recently, studies conducted on behalf of the \citeauthor{EC23a} \citeyearpar{EC23a, EC23b} found that the recommender systems of most large online platforms indeed amplify blatant foreign disinformation alongside terrorist, violent extremist, and borderline content.
-If platforms are unable to not recommend such content, it becomes moot to argue that the problems would not be also technical, and that platforms could in theory give users a choice to choose the content they wish to see \citep[cf.][]{Kapoor23} Here, it suffices to therefore conclude that also the respondents' concerns are justified, given the nature of these as concise political opinions delivered for a policy consultation.
+According to recent studies, including systematic literature reviews, there exists empirical evidence for the underlying causal claims, but the evidence is still insufficient to draw definite conclusions~(\citealt{Banaji22, CastanoPulgarin21, Ghayda18, Geissler23, Gowder23, Guess23, Iandoli21, Kubin21, Muhsin22, Ribeiro20, Smith22, Terren21, Tontodimmamma21, Whittaker21}; for non-academic articles see, e.g., \citealt{Adams19, Ballard23, TTP23}).
+Recently, studies conducted on behalf of the \citeauthor{EC23a} \citeyearpar{EC23a, EC23b} found that the recommender systems of most large online platforms indeed amplify foreign disinformation alongside terrorist, violent extremist, and borderline content---and the existing countermeasures still seem insufficient~\citep{EFCSN24}.
+Such results have prompted some to again call upon a suspension of recommender systems altogether \citep{ICCL23}.
+If platforms are unable to not recommend such content, it becomes moot to argue that the problems would not be also technical, and that platforms could in theory give users a choice to choose the content they wish to see \citep[cf.~\textit{versus}][]{Kapoor23} Furthermore and alternatively, triangulation with the results on the perception of generally poor recommendation effectiveness~(see Section~\ref{subsec: recommendation effectiveness}) allows to also question the severity of the harms and threats in practice.
+Be that as it may, it suffices at least to conclude that the respondents' concerns are justified, given the nature of these as concise political opinions delivered for a policy consultation.
+In addition, already the number of distinct concerns allows to conclude that these have contributed to the overall skepticism expressed by the consultation's respondents.